 (3) To increase the participation of underrepresented groups in our programs for students and faculty.

 Under the RID program, NASA WV EPSCoR supports a variety of activities related to strengthening the research capabilities of faculty in science and engineering disciplines in West Virginia by sponsoring research seed grants, travel grants and a college university collaboration program that promotes faculty mentorship roles from West Virginia University (WVU) or Marshall University alongside faculty from smaller universities and colleges in the state.

 2. Research Implementation (RI)

 A major component of the NASA WV EPSCoR is competitively won cooperative agreements that are designed to strengthen and support activities that are beneficial to the research capabilities of the state as well as advancing NASA’s research priorities.
 These are three-year competitive grants for up to $750,000 of federal funds per winning project, supplemented with cost sharing from the researchers’ home institution.
-Since 2007, seven teams at WVU and Marshall University have successfully competed for these grants.
+Since 2007, eight teams at WVU and Marshall University have successfully competed for these grants.